 Sacraments

 The Sacraments play a special role in our faith community, transforming our hearts and lives.
-Through these sacred rites, our everyday lives are made holy.
-Established by Jesus Christ, the seven sacraments are the Catholic Church's most ancient and revered practices, bringing grace to all who participate.
+Through these visible signs of invisible grace, our everyday lives are made holy.
+Established by Jesus Christ, the seven Sacraments are the Catholic Church's most ancient and revered practices, bringing grace to all who participate.

 BAPTISM